Minor in Speech, Language & Hearing Sciences

 • SAR SH 240 Introduction to Audiology

-Note: There are no prerequisites for any of the minor courses; however, it is recommended that students take SH 110 first and take SH 220 before SH 221.
+Note: There are no prerequisites for any of the minor courses; however, students are encouraged to take SAR SH 110 first.

 The minor in Speech, Language & Hearing Sciences fulfills all of the content-area coursework prerequisites for admission to the MS-SLP program at Boston University and most other institutions.
+Other graduate programs may have additional requirements that students can satisfy through other courses offered by the department.
 Students interested in pursuing graduate training in speech-language pathology should also familiarize themselves with the Prerequisite Course Content Areas Related to SLP Certification Standards set forth by the American Speech-Language-Hearing Association (ASHA), including undergraduate coursework in biological sciences, physical sciences, statistics, and social sciences.